AddSearch/search-ui/README.md

 To change the number of results shown per page, use AddSearch JS client's [setPaging function](https://github.com/AddSearch/js-client-library#manage-paging)

 ### Load more results
-Add a "Load more" button or create infinite scroll instead of traditional pagination.
+Add a button to load more results, or provide infinite scroll, instead of traditional pagination.

 ```js
   searchui.loadMore({